 Very Difficult to Outsource

 Besides the economy, modernization is one of the most dangerous competitors to almost all industries.
 Although it is great for automizing low-level tasks, relying on computers to handle repetitive functions is slowly eliminating countless jobs.
 Just think about the industrial sector where assembly line employees are rapidly losing the battle to robotics.
 In accounting, however, such a shift in power is practically impossible.
-Contrary to the popular belief, accounting jobs do not revolve around crunching numbers and entering data into spreadsheets.
+Contrary to popular belief, accounting jobs do not revolve around crunching numbers and entering data into spreadsheets.
 Instead, these professionals handle a plethora of functions that robots could not do.
 Some of those include the following:

 - Face-to-face interactions with clients;

 - Knowing how to interpret data to the client and perpetuate profitable decisions;

 - Understanding how the law may bend in certain cases.

 All of the aforementioned depict a narrative in which it is impossible to imagine a robot.
 Nevertheless, if automation somehow reaches this field, it will certainly be in the distant future.

 Ultimately, there is hardly a better testament to how accounting jobs are not declining than fact-based research.
 Well, according to the Bureau of Labor Statistics, this field will experience a six percent growth through the year 2028.
 This translates to more than 90,000 new jobs.

 Although there will be no shortage of positions any time soon, accountants may face other types of adversity.
 The latest change in the tax law, which is the largest one in the past three decades, attests to how rapidly evolving this industry is.
 That is also why obtaining an accounting degree is a great way to jump-start a lucrative and stimulating career.